 Shaun Griffiths is the author of the Changing Times Young Adult Epic Fantasy series of novels, along with numerous Short Stories.
 Both his debut and follow up novels reached the Best Seller charts on Amazon.
 He is a Self-Published author, whose work is included in an Anthology published by An Alliance of Young Adult Authors (AAYAA).

 Having traveled extensively, he now uses his experiences in the Himalayas, to shape the fantasy world we read about in his novels.
 He lives with his wife, three children, two dogs and various rodents, in a house they built in the forests of Poland.

-Living in a forest, it’s easy to see how Myths and Legends begin.
-At night, when the trees block out the stars and moon light, you are left with a darkness that you can almost touch.
-You lose all sense of perspective and distance.
-Take one wrong turn and you’re lost.
+“Living in a forest, it’s easy to see how Myths and Legends begin.
+At night, when trees block out the stars and moon, there is a darkness you can almost touch.
+You can lose all sense of perspective and distance, then take one wrong turn and you’re lost.

 One of our most loved legends tells of Prince Llywelyn and his favourite hound, Gelert.

 The Prince loved to hunt in the hills and forests of Caernarvonshire.
 One morning, he called his dogs to accompany him, but his favorite hound, Gelert, didn’t appear.
 Disappointed, the Prince left without him.

 When the Prince returned later to his castle, Gelert stood waiting to greet him, covered in blood.
 The Prince, fearing the worst, rushed to his newborn son’s nursery.
 Sure enough, he found the crib overturned, and the walls splattered with blood.